-I love the Summer holidays, but with three children it can be a little challenging keeping them entertained for 6 weeks, especially on a budget, so I’ve compiled a list of my favourite family friendly things to do in our local area that don’t cost a fortune.
+I love the summer holidays, but with four children it can be a little challenging keeping them entertained for 6 weeks, especially on a budget, so I’ve compiled a list of my favourite family friendly things to do in our local area that don’t cost a fortune.

 Great things to do in Hampshire

 Fleet Pond is the largest freshwater lake in Hampshire and a designated Site of Special Scientific Interest.
 It’s a great place to spend a fun filled few hours with friends.
 The car park is free and there are picnic tables and benches are various points if you need a snack stop.
 On a wet day it’s worth wearing wellies as the ground can get quite muddy.

 Top tip – take bikes and ride up and down the hills near the car park.

 On a rainy day the Discovery Centre at The Look Out, Bracknell, is great fun and educational day out.
 There are lots of hands on exhibits and a brilliant building play area as well as special shows and events.
 A family ticket for two adults and two children costs about £20, but if you want a cheaper alternative there is a brilliant free play area, den building area and a forest to explore where you just need to pay for parking.
 There are also some great bike trails for older children.